tari/taricorp.net/content/2017/breath-of-the-wild.md

 I noted earlier that Breath of the Wild does not seem to take it as given that the player's character is destined to become a great hero and save the world, but an alternate interpretation might be that the player already has hero credentials.
-It is shown early on that Link was some kind of royally-appointed champion, and it is then implied that those selfsame credentials derive to some extent from Link being an embodiment of a spirit that protects the world through time immemorial.
+It is shown early on that Link was some kind of royally appointed champion, and it is then implied that those selfsame credentials derive to some extent from Link being an embodiment of a spirit that protects the world through time immemorial.